 If, as The Final Dossier heavily suggests, Sarah Palmer was inhabited by a form of demon herself since before she met Leland, that makes things much more complicated because then Laura was raised by two people who had demons within them.
 She is made from 50% monster, and she was raised by these monsters as well.
 Nature as well as nurture are severely compromised, and it does not bode well for Laura’s humanity.

 I am not a fan of this potential retcon.
-It doesn’t exactly hamper Laura’s agency but it sure doesn’t help it, and I’ve been protective of Laura’s agency since Part Eight set her up as a potential Chosen One character.
+It doesn’t exactly hamper Laura’s agency but it sure doesn’t help it, and I’ve been protective of Laura’s agency since Part 8 set her up as a potential Chosen One character.
 This choice to involve Sumerian God-Demons in the mythology seems more in the Chosen One lane than not, and it leaves me massively uncomfortable.
 It’s not a dealbreaker, but I’m not a fan of the choice by Lynch and Frost to make this a possibility.
-It’s got me making Bob and Judy comics just to try to force more humanity into this.
+It’s got me making BOB and Judy comics just to try to force more humanity into this.
 I’m trying to understand, but it’s really difficult.

 How is a regular human girl supposed to approach dealing with her situation if she potentially needs cosmic help from a Fireman to be able to get the bravery to confront her abuser?
 In Fire Walk With Me, Laura found the bravery inside herself.
-In Season Three it appears what she finds in herself is a demon center and help only from a golden globe that didn’t originally come from her.
-And the whole season’s mantra is shovel yourself out of the shit, so you know this can’t go well.
+In Season 3 it appears what she finds in herself is a demon center and help only from a golden globe that didn’t originally come from her.
+And the whole season’s mantra is shovel yourself out of the sh*t, so you know this can’t go well.

 It’s all awkward.
-But is this, like everything else in Season Three (and Secret History, and Final Dossier), a purposeful misdirection?
+But is this, like everything else in Season 3 (and Secret History, and Final Dossier), a purposeful misdirection?
 Does this have to do with an unreliable narrator even on this most central issue?
 Is anything safe from misdirection?

 Is the point to undercut this central trauma and misdirect us away from it?
 It’s put right out there: Tamara Preston specifically talks about looking away after she herself just told us to look at Sumerian God Demons as the actual parents of Laura Palmer.
 Was her demon explanation a moment of looking away from the true issue?

-Maybe this book (and less explicitly the ending of Season Three as well) is giving us the choice to forget the central trauma.
+Maybe this book (and less explicitly the ending of Season 3 as well) is giving us the choice to forget the central trauma.
 We too can take this opportunity to look away.
 We can say “oh, it’s about that kind of monsters.”